BerkeleyAutomation/FogROS2/docs/cli.md

 **ros2 fog delete** *[\-h] [\-\-region [REGION [REGION ...]]] [\-\-dry-run] NAME*

 ### Description
-Terminates an existing FogROS2 instance with name *NAME* and removes the key pair and data folder associated with the instance.
-If *NAME* is `all`, then all FogROS2 instances in the specified regions will be terminated.
-FogROS2 instance names can be found using the `list` command.
+Terminates an existing FogROS 2 instance with name *NAME* and removes the key pair and data folder associated with the instance.
+If *NAME* is `all`, then all FogROS 2 instances in the specified regions will be terminated.
+FogROS 2 instance names can be found using the `list` command.
 If no instances with name *NAME* are found in the specified region, this command will print "No EC2 instances found with the specified name; check list to be sure name is correct!
 No instances deleted" and exit.

 ### Options